Treatment for Anxiety in Dubai

 Question:

-I live in Dubai for five years.
-Few months ago, I started to feel anxious while experiencing tidiness in the chest.
+I lived in Dubai for five years.
+A few months ago, I started to feel anxious while experiencing tightness in the chest.
 I didn’t find any reason for the anxiety.
-I thought, that I might have something on my lungs, that’s why I feel anxious.
-However, the internal medicine doctor didn’t find any problems on my lungs or heart.
-I think, I have anxiety.
-When I can get help in Dubai?
+I thought that I might have something on my lungs; that’s why I feel anxious.
+However, the internal medicine doctor didn’t find any problems with my lungs or heart.
+I think I have anxiety.
+When can I get help in Dubai?

 Answer: